RobRoyce/gdax_logger/README.md

 ## Getting Started
 I am working on pip support.
 In the mean time, you can simply download or clone this repo and run `gdax_ticker_logger.py`.

+Along with this repo, you might need to install additional dependencies.
+I recommend using the `Anaconda3` library [which you can find here](https://www.anaconda.com/download/), which contains many of the packages used here.
+You should also install `websocket-client`

 If you would like the script to run in the background or on a server, I suggest running the following bash command:
 ```
 nohup python3 gdax_ticker_logger.py >> stdout.log &